ragpi/ragpi/README.md

   }
   ```

-- You can also interact with the AI assistant through the [Discord](https://docs.ragpi.io/integrations/discord) or [Slack](https://docs.ragpi.io/integrations/slack) integration.
+- You can also interact with the AI assistant through the [Discord](https://docs.ragpi.io/integrations/discord) or [Slack](https://docs.ragpi.io/integrations/slack) integration,
+  or by embedding the [Web Widget](https://docs.ragpi.io/integrations/web-widget) in your website.

 ## Connectors